-PHILOSOPHY IN THE 3 Units PHIL-016 HISPANIC WORLD
+PHIL-016 PHILOSOPHY IN THE Units: 3 HISPANIC WORLD

 A survey of the historical and conceptual development of philosophy in Spain and Latin America, focusing mainly on the period from the sixteenth century through contemporary times.
-Developments in ethics,
+Developments in ethics, metaphysics, epistemology and logic are stressed.

-Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Advisory: ENG-001A, plus one previous course in Philosophy
+Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Advisory: ENG-001A, plus one previous course in Philosophy CAN: None

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3.C5 CSU GE: C2 IGETC: 3B
+Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3,C5 CSU GE: C2 IGETC: 3B

-PHIL-017 MONOTHEISMS IN CONFLICT 3 Units
+PHIL-017 MONOTHEISMS IN CONFLICT Units: 3